Compulsory Border Protection Service: History

-Drafting of Border Guards
+Drafting of Border Protection

-Men at the age of eighteen, or older if they were former members of the Federal Police or if they had not previously served in the military or federal police, can be drafted to the border guard service.
+Men at the age of eighteen, or older if they were former members of the Federal Police or if they had not previously served in the military or federal police, can be drafted to the border protection service.
 Mandatory service can be introduced if there are not enough volunteers joining the federal police.
 If the need is covered by volunteers at a later date, currently drafted persons are to be released.
 The employment status of the draftees is similar to the status during military service.
 The service is divided into border protection basic service, border protection exercises and perpetual border protection service in case of defense and in the cases mentioned in article 91 of the constitution.
-After their service has been completed, members are transferred to the border guard reserve.
+After their service has been completed, members are transferred to the border protection reserve.

 Current enforcement of the draft

-Similar to the suspended conscription for military service since 2011, the compulsory border guard service is legally paused since 1994, but can be reactivated anytime by a resolution of the parliament.
+Similar to the suspended conscription for military service since 2011, the compulsory border protection service is legally paused since 1994, but can be reactivated anytime by a resolution of the parliament.